hazelcast/hazelcast-jet/site/docs/tutorials/source-and-sink-builder.md

 ### Parallelism

-Jet builds sink to be distributed by default: each member of the Jet cluster has a processor running it.
+Jet builds the sink to be distributed by default: each member of the Jet cluster has a processor running it.
 You can configure how many parallel processors there are on each member (the local parallelism) by calling `SinkBuilder.preferredLocalParallelism()`.
 By default there will be one